Frequently Asked Questions

 There are three ways you can make a deposit.

-- You can visit any CP Federal Credit Union branch, including your student run credit union at participating schools.
+- You can visit any TRUE Community Credit Union branch, including your student run credit union at participating schools.
 Special envelopes are provided for Jackson Saves deposits.
-You will need to provide your account number, the name of your school, and your student ID for each deposit.

 - In addition, you can set up ACH deposits from other financial institutions to their Jackson Saves account using the routing number: 272481583 and their Jackson Saves account number.

-- If you’re already a member of CP Federal Credit Union, please consider a member-to-member transfer.
+- If you’re already a member of TRUE Community Credit Union, please consider a member-to-member transfer.
 When you conduct a transfer, it will be required that you enter the first three letters of the “last name.”
 For the Jackson Saves accounts, you will need to enter JAC when the last name is requested.

 Yes.
 There is a $50,000 maximum limit for the life of the account.
 Subject to change without notice.

 This is a deposit only account designed to pay for education and training expenses after high school.
-All payment requests for education and training expenses will be submitted to CP Federal Credit Union.
+All payment requests for education and training expenses will be submitted to TRUE Community Credit Union.

 Once a student turns 26 years of age, all unused student funds will be disbursed to the student.
 All unused foundation funds will go back into the Jackson Saves program.
 Foundation funds are funds that have been generously donated by the community to Jackson Saves through the Jackson Community Foundation such as, the initial deposit and any incentive program deposits made throughout the life of the Jackson Saves program.

-You can contact CP Federal Credit Union and complete an Educational Completion Withdrawal form.
+You can contact TRUE Community Credit Union and complete an Educational Completion Withdrawal form.
 Any remaining student funds will be sent to the student.
 Any remaining foundation funds will go back to fund additional Jackson Saves accounts and the account will be closed.

 Hardship withdrawals will only be permitted in the case of a student being diagnosed with a terminal illness or is deceased.
 Any foundation funds remaining will be returned to the Jackson Saves program and any student funds remaining will be returned to the student or the student’s estate.

-Please contact CP Federal Credit Union to arrange an extension of the Jackson Saves program.
+Please contact TRUE Community Credit Union to arrange an extension of the Jackson Saves program.

 Interest earned on private deposits not used for educational purposes may be subjected to IRS reporting; please seek professional tax advice.